MichaelStott/tech-squawks/web/content/_index.md

 ### Study Buddy

 While any specific certification preparation is beyond the scope of this site, flashcards are included at the end of each section for additional study and review.
-Cheatsheats for certain topics are also included to help for easy reference.
+Cheatsheats for certain topics are also included for easy reference.

 ### Prerequisites